Yandex Cloud

 To create a Managed Service for PostgreSQL cluster:

-2. Select Managed Service for PostgreSQL.
+2. Go to Managed Service for PostgreSQL.

 3. Click Create cluster.

-• PRODUCTION: For stable versions of your apps.
+• PRODUCTION: For stable versions of your applications.

 • PRESTABLE: For testing purposes.
-The prestable environment is similar to the production environment and likewise covered by the SLA, but it is the first to get new functionalities, improvements, and bug fixes.
-In the prestable environment, you can test compatibility of new versions with your application.
+The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
+In the prestable environment, you can test new versions for compatibility with your application.

 6. Select the DBMS version.